Hey, Martha, I see your ruffled milk pie and raise you a Galaktoboureko.

 Since the recipe calls for only one roll of phyllo (sometimes spelled fillo and filo) package, I had another roll to try again.
 I used less than half her custard recipe and my ruffles were visible this time.
 I still didn’t like its golden pastry hue, but powdered sugar fixed that to some degree.
 All in all, it is very simple and tasty recipe no matter the color and shape.
 Authentic Greek recipes for milk pie also include semolina, which I didn’t use, but don’t confuse galatopita with galktoboureko.
 The former is made without the phyllo.

 If you have never used phyllo pastry sheets before you can find them in the freezer section of your grocery store, usually right next to the pie crusts.
 What to do with the second roll of phyllo?
-Make spinach and cheese pie, which I made on the air for Dinner and a Book TV show, or baklava (an old recipe of mine that clearly needs new photos).
+Make spinach and cheese pie, which I made on the air for the Dinner and a Book TV show, or baklava.
 Both taste exceptional!

 Makes 9×13-inch pan

 - 1 roll (12-14 sheets) Phyllo Pastry Sheets

 - 1 cup whole Milk or Heavy Cream